skiptirengu/anitomy-js/README.md

 ### Changes from version 4.x

-4.x is a complete rewrite from scratch.
-Starting with version 4.0 _anitomy-js_ requires at least Node 8.
-The old callback style API was completely removed and now the _async_ methods exposes only the [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) API.
+4.x is a complete rewrite from scratch and requires at least Node 8.
+The old callback style API was completely removed and now the _async_ methods (parse and parseAsync) exposes only the [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) API.

 ## Usage